Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Appendix

 \subsection{Observations about \LaGoNN}

-Our original goal was to construct a system that did not need to be updated after step one and could simply perform inference on subsequent steps, an active learning setup.
-While the performance of this version of \LaGoNN did not degrade, it also did not appear to learn anything and we found it necessary update parameters on each step.
+Here, at the suggestion of an anonymous reviewer, we include a little background on \LaGoNN.
+We originally attempted to use Sentence Transformers/SetFit as a retrieval model that would modify input text and then pass this input to a Transformer-based classifier, such as RoBERTa, instead of back into the ST as in LaGoNN.
+We experimented with different ST retrieval models and Transformer classifiers, but this system was often beaten by baselines, and performant versions were too expensive to justify their use.
+The failure of this system is what ultimately inspired \LaGoNN.
+We had hoped to construct a system that did not need to be updated after step one and could simply perform inference on subsequent steps, an active learning setup.
+While the performance of this version of \LaGoNN did not degrade, it also did not appear to learn anything and we found it necessary to update parameters on each step.
 We additionally tried fine-tuning the embedding model via SetFit first before modifying data, however, this hurt performance in all cases.
 We include this information for transparency and because we find it interesting.